MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/features/multiplayer/matchmaking/live-matchmaking-overview.md

 Matchmaking is server-based, meaning that users provide a request to the service, and they are later notified when a match is found.

 There are several API approaches you can use for SmartMatch matchmaking:
-* The SmartMatch matchmaking service is wrapped by [Multiplayer Manager](../multiplayer-manager/live-multiplayer-manager-nav.md).
+* The SmartMatch matchmaking service is wrapped by [Multiplayer Manager (MPM)](../mpm/live-multiplayer-manager-nav.md).
 * Or, for advanced API usage, you can directly call methods of the **MatchmakingService Class**.

 If you have a matchmaking scenario that isn't supported by Multiplayer Manager, please provide feedback to us via your Microsoft Representative.